dry-python/returns/docs/pages/curry.rst

   # => functools.partial[builtins.float*]
   # => Which is really: `def (*Any, **Any) -> builtins.float`

-And compare it with out solution:
+And compare it with our solution:

 .. code:: python